A many-body perturbation theory approach to energy band alignment at the crystalline tetracene-silicon interface: Many-body perturbation theory results

 This discrepancy, however, can be somewhat compensated using the line-up potential method \cite{Borriello, Marri}.
 This method relies on the idea that local physical quantities, such as the electrostatic potential, in the middle of the slab should coincide with the analogous quantities for the bulk configuration.
 The DFT computations for the bulk materials give the valance and conduction band edges measured relative to the averaged electrostatic potential (see Fig. \ref{fig:pot_bulk}).
 These quantities are not prone to the quantum confinement effect and reduced screening in the slab model.
-However, the computations for the slab model are still needed to estimate the vacuum level relative to the electrostatic potential and, correspondingly, the band edges in order to obtain the ionization potential and electron affinity: the band edges ordained from the bulk case can be properly aligned relative to the vacuum level of the slab by equating the averaged electrostatic potentials in the bulk and slab (see Fig. \ref{fig:pot_bulk}).
+However, the computations for the slab model are still needed to estimate the vacuum level relative to the electrostatic potential and, correspondingly, the band edges in order to obtain the ionization potential and electron affinity: the band edges ordained from the bulk case can be properly aligned relative to the vacuum level of the slab by equating the averaged electrostatic potentials in the bulk semiconductor and slab (see Fig. \ref{fig:pot_bulk}).

-\subsubsection{Effect of the corrections}
+\subsection{Effect of the corrections}

-Adding the orbital relaxation corrections computed with Eq. (\ref{eq:corr}) and (\ref{eq:corr1}) and computing Si band edges using the line-up potential method improve agreement of the results with experimental data (see diagram C in Fig. \ref{fig:edges_supercell}).
-This combination of the G$_0$W$_0$ approach, orbital relaxation correction and line-up potential method predicts a I-type heterostructure for the Si/Tc interface, as is experimentally observed.
-The resulting corrections for Tc and Si are so different that they are capable of switching the II-type heterostructure (predicted by DFT) to the I-type (predicted by MBPT/GW).
+Adding the orbital relaxation corrections computed with Eq. (\ref{eq:corr}) and (\ref{eq:corr1}) and computing Si band edges using the line-up potential method improve agreement with experimental data (see diagram C in Fig. \ref{fig:edges_supercell}).
+This combination of the G$_0$W$_0$ approach, orbital relaxation correction and line-up potential method predicts a type-I heterostructure for the Si/Tc interface, as is experimentally observed.
+In absolute values, the contribution from the GW correction is the most pronounced, next comes the contribution from the line-up potential method for Si and the least significant is the orbital relaxation contribution for Tc.

+The resulting corrections for Tc and Si are so different that they are capable of switching the type-II heterostructure (predicted by DFT) to the type-I (predicted by MBPT/GW).
 In inorganic heterostructures, the GW corrections are approximately the same for all semiconductors, so the band offsets predicted by DFT remain unchanged after GW corrections.
 Therefore, the case when the electron correlations determine the band offsets is specific for HIOS interfaces only and shows the extraordinary importance of the correlation effects for them.